 Name Description 24-Hour Maximum The maximum temperature recorded in the last 24 hours from a compatible temperature sensor.
 24-Hour Minimum The minimum temperature recorded in the last 24 hours from a compatible temperature sensor.
-The temperature of the air.
-Your body temperature affects the temperature second can pair a tempe sensor with your device to provide a consistent source of act temperature data.
+Temperature The temperature of the air.
+Your body temperature affects the temperature sensor.
+You can pair a tempe sensor with your device to provide a consistent source of accurate temperature data.